brichards21/anime-proj-site/index.md

 running.
 Evidently, anime that have been on-going for longer have significantly higher scores than those that have not.
 Perhaps being in the good graces of key audiences is what have allowed them to persist for so long.
-According to our model, with each additional year of runtime, the score value is expected to increase by 0.03.
+According to our model, with each additional year of run time, the score value is expected to increase by 0.03.

 Now that we’ve summarized what our model is trying to tell us about the anime in our training set, we can apply our model to our withheld test